Wetherby's Cinema

-Wetherby's Cinema, officially the Wetherby Film Theatre and formerly the Rodney Bingo Hall, Rodney Cinema and the Raby Picture House, is a cinema in Wetherby, West Yorkshire, England, that originally opened in April 1915.
+Wetherby's Cinema, officially the Wetherby Film Theatre and formerly the Rodney Bingo Hall, Rodney Cinema and the Raby Picture House, is a cinema in Wetherby, West Yorkshire, England.
+It originally opened in April 1915 as "Raby Picture House".

 History

 In 1865, the site on Caxton Street was acquired by a consortium, headed by local entrepreneur Henry Crossley for £2000.
 In 1914, his son, George, started work redeveloping the residential cottages as a cinema, which was completed in 1915.
 Crossley sold the cinema that year to Raby Picture House Ltd, a Leeds based cinema operating company.

 The cinema then had a capacity of 260, which has since been reduced to 136.